vwegmayr/brain-aging/README.md

 1. A complete list of packages can be found in `env.yaml`.
 This python environment can be imported with `conda`.
 See [conda documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html) for more information.

-2. Some required pip packages

-    ```shell
-    pip install scipy pandas numpy tensorflow-gpu gitpython pyyaml
-    ```
+2. Refer to [link](https://pyradiomics.readthedocs.io/en/latest/) to install pyradiomcs if needed.
+3. See below to install sumatra.

-3. If the `conda` import is not working, try running the code until all import errors go away :)
+4. If the `conda` import is not working, try running the code until all import errors go away :)

 ## Contribute (Sumatra setup for experiment tracking)